 Seven shafts were sunk in a line east and west across the Tyropœon Valley, opposite to Robinson’s Arch, in order to ascertain the nature of the valley and search for remains of the ancient viaduct.
 (Wilson and Warren, Recovery of Jerusalem, 95)

 Warren describes the spaces he explored — all of which lay deep underground — in some detail (Recovery, 95-104).
 In the immediate area of Robinson’s Arch, they dug around the perimeter of the one huge pier (12×50 ft.), and even took refuge in the recessed “shop” spaces, familiar to visitors today, on its eastern face.
 They explored the buckled Herodian street at the foot of the western wall, and the great arch-stones that lay upon it, a snapshot of the destruction of 70 AD.
-They went beneath the pavement, through a layer of fill, and into a system of rock-hewn, vaulted drainage channels, following this system for a considerable distance in both directions.
+They went beneath the pavement, through a layer of fill, and into a system of rock-hewn, vaulted drainage channels, following this system for a considerable distance in both directions, north and south.
 (Warren found two great arch-stones wedged in the channel at this lowest level, well below the Herodian street [see diagram].
 As a result, he erroneously posited an earlier arch here in the time of Solomon, but we now believe we know how the stones got there.)

 In the valley, west of the pier, Warren sank an additional six shafts proceeding from west to east and numbering each one in turn.
 In each shaft he went down to bedrock and recorded a spot elevation of the rock surface.
 From the shafts, he drove his characteristic horizontal galleries.